At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

-In fact, all of our links have 3 main criteria:
+In fact, our link building strategy centers around 3 main criteria:

-2. They have a minimum traffic of 1,000 visitors per month
+2. They have a minimum traffic of 1,000 visitors per month.
+A site with organic traffic is key to having a high quality backlink

 Some of our links include: